feathersjs/feathers/docs/api/schema/typebox.md

 ## Query schemas

+Query schemas used with [`validateQuery`](./validators.md#validatequery) define the full set of allowed client query keys and operators.
+After a successful validation the adapter skips its built-in query sanitization, so treat these schemas as allowlists: use `querySyntax`, set `additionalProperties: false`, and only extend operators your adapter supports.
+See [Query validation replaces adapter sanitization](./validators.md#query-validation-replaces-adapter-sanitization).

 ### querySyntax

 `querySyntax(definition, extensions, options)` returns a schema to validate the [Feathers query syntax](../databases/querying.md) for all properties in a TypeBox definition.
+By default it rejects additional properties (`additionalProperties: false`).

 ```ts
 import { querySyntax } from '@feathersjs/typebox'